 In the traditional sense, you’d be right.
 Picture, if you will, a beach in Miami (yes, that Miami)—what are the things that spring to mind?
-Glittering white sand, blameless blue skies, the rolling of warm surf, sun-kissed girls in teeny-tiny bikinis—possibly a hand-rolled cigar bought on the sly from a street vendor on Washington Avenue.
+Glittering white sand, blameless blue skies, the rolling of warm surf, sun-kissed girls in teeny tiny bikinis, possibly a hand-rolled cigar bought on the sly from a street vendor on Washington Avenue.
 That’s what we’d think of, anyway.
-So it would seem a beach in Miami, even metropolitan Miami itself, would be about as far away from wheeling and crawling as you can get.
-In the traditional sense, you’d be right.
 But it doesn’t mean there aren’t resident Miamians who don’t also dream of those very things—the call of the trail, the dust on your hood, the crush and crunch of rocks beneath 13 inches of meaty tread from a custom Jeep Rubicon.

 Andres Lafont is one of those Miamians.
 He lives not five minutes from the water by foot, but most hours of the day, his mind wanders far away from sun-drenched beaches, and the placid Eastern Seaboard.
 He got into the hobby with his first Jeep, a mildly modded FK, but inevitably found his mind wandering toward the notion of obtaining some new fresh metal for the trail.
 And, as the mind goes, so follows the body.